"Now our cell phones contain many Tamagotchi in the form of human relationships."

 It's about the chase: The dopamine hits from text alerts take the place of real affection.
 If you conduct a relationship over WhatsApp, you are going through the motions from the start.

 Apparently over time the Tamagotchi gets to know you.
 Mine, after four days, shows no signs of doing so.
-But it's not like I've given it anything to work with
+But it's not like I've given it anything to work with—how much personality can be conveyed with those three little buttons?
+It seems content, still, bouncing off the walls of its digital room.

 But it cries polyphonic sadness when neglected.
 I later discover there's a meter for happiness and hunger, and that both are very low.
 It's a sobering moment, like an intervention from a loved one.
 Without affection the Tamagotchi will not grow, and will eventually die.
 It is the digital version of that nightmare boyfriend who tells you he'll kill himself if you leave.